udvale/vpds-rec-backend/README.md

 - Accepts a plain English description (e.g., `"login form with remember me checkbox"`).
 - Checks if it already exists in a cache (CSV file).
-- If found, returns the JSX snippet and used VPDS components.
+- If found, returns the TSX snippet and used VPDS components.
 - If not found, attempts to match against the internal pattern rules (or optionally generate via OpenAI).
 - Updates the CSV cache automatically with new patterns and results.